How to grow wisteria. Beginners guide to growing and caring for a wisteria vine. Plus tips on pruning this fast growing plant.

 During the winter months you’ll come back and clip back another two nodes (knots).
 This will encourage blooming and keep your wisteria maintained.

 For the runners you wish to keep, wrap them around the pergola or trellis gently and tie them in place using string or twine.

 Wisteria’s bloom in spring and continue to bloom throughout the summer.
 If you have a newly planted wisteria it can take some time for those first blooms to appear.
 Flowers will only appear on new growth.

-My fear when we first planted our American wisteria (which was already over a foot tall) was that it could take up for 3-5 years like other websites suggest, but happily after the first year in the ground it came back the next spring with tiny buds.
+My fear when we first planted our American wisteria (which was already over a foot tall) was that it could take up to 3-5 years to bloom like other websites suggested, but happily after the first year in the ground it came back the next spring with tiny buds.
 It was a spindly looking thing, but the buds were there.

 Sunlight will play a roll in how well your vine flowers.
 Wisteria’s like full sun and even though they are drought tolerant, we did keep it well watered that first year.

 Once in bloom, the blooms can last anywhere between two to three months.